 Because on the EUR you have both a buy and a sell, on the USD currency you also have a buy and a sell, and on the YEN you also have a buy and sell.

-This is a perfect hedge and a perfect example of hedging strategies that uses multiple currencies.
+This is a perfect hedge and a perfect example of hedging strategies that use multiple currencies.

-Note* When using this hedging strategies, the big trick is to make sure that you buy and sell transactions that cancel each other.
+Note* When using these hedging strategies, the big trick is to make sure that you buy and sell transactions that cancel each other.

 In the picture below you can see a number of hedging alternatives that you can play around.